864381832/xJavaFxTool/README_EN.md

 - Baidu cloud link: [https://pan.baidu.com/s/193fhGnJL4dDWcqDnFJcHbA](https://pan.baidu.com/s/193fhGnJL4dDWcqDnFJcHbA)  extraction code: mokl
 - Tencent micro cloud link: [https://share.weiyun.com/5T6FPLW](https://share.weiyun.com/5T6FPLW) extraction code: java

+#### Support plug-in development:
-Support plug-in development, the plug-in jar package can be automatically loaded under the root directory libs (see the open source project [xJavaFxTool-plugin](https://gitee.com/xwintop/xJavaFxTool-plugin) for plug-in development examples , and the next step is to split the gadget into each plug-in and load it as needed.
+the plug-in jar package can be automatically loaded under the root directory libs (see the open source project [xJavaFxTool-plugin](https://gitee.com/xwintop/xJavaFxTool-plugin) for plug-in development examples , and the next step is to split the gadget into each plug-in and load it as needed.
 Currently, the plug-in function is not perfect, follow-up Split each function into modules and load them as needed to reduce the size of the jar package);

 #### Environmental construction instructions:
 - The development environment is jdk1.8, based on maven build